huli/build-your-own-blockchain/README.md

 * UTXO's are Unspent Transaction Outputs
 * There is not really a balance in a wallet.
 Instead the amount left is represented through the UTXO's
-* An UTXO is a transaction that has been feed into another transaction
+* An UTXO is a transaction that has not been feed into another transaction

 ![alt text](images/utxos.png "UTXO's and transactions")
 *@ SuperDataScience*